agent86ix/wyze-cam-pan-sd-flash-fix/README.md

 python wyze_updater.py update -p 18080 -d $CAMERA_MAC -f path/to/pan-fix.tar
 ```

+This will start a small web server on your machine, and then attempt to trigger the same update flow as the app on your camera.
+You should see a couple of requests printed from the camera, (one ending in `firmware.bin`) and then the camera should reboot shortly after.
+Once it has, you can exit (Ctrl-C) the WyzeUpdater program.
+Otherwise, it will run forever.

+I am not the author of [WyzeUpdater](https://github.com/HclX/WyzeUpdater) so I'm not the best person to ask for support.
+If you have issues serving this update file to a particular model camera or a particular firmware revision, I may or may not be able to help.

 ## Advanced Usage

+**WARNING**: Do not modify the tar file unless you are **very sure** you know what you are doing.
+The binary file inside the tar file is NOT a `demo.bin` image.
+It is a bootloader image.
+Replacing it with something that is not a bootloader binary (ie, `demo.bin`) will **brick your unit.**

 The binary bundle is a simple .tar file of the `Upgrade` directory in this repository.
 You can modify the script, change the bootloader image, etc.  However, the `Upgrade/upgraderun.sh` script is the main entry point for the app-based updater, and the `Upgrade/PARA` file appears to be mandatory.